zuozhenggh/learning-library/solutions-library/jde-move-improve/setup/setup.md

     ![](./images/vcn-button.png " ")

-## Step 4:  Establish Security List Rules for JDE
+## Task 4:  Establish Security List Rules for JDE

 With the VCN in place, define the open inbound and outbound ports that will be available to instances created within the VCN.